hwinther/wsh-pve/docs/src/content/docs/reference/architecture.md

 SPARC (Scalable Processor Architecture) is a RISC (Reduced Instruction Set Computing) architecture developed by Sun Microsystems.
 The 32-bit version is used in older systems and some embedded applications.
 When setting a VM to use sparc, the `qemu-system-sparc` binary will be used.

-Note: *Unsupported by QEMU.*
+Note: *Only specific configurations are known to work, see one of the guides for hints on how to use this architecture.*

 ## Sparc64 - 64bit SPARC

 Sparc64 is the 64-bit version of the SPARC architecture.
 It is used in high-performance computing and enterprise servers.
 When setting a VM to use sparc64, the `qemu-system-sparc64` binary will be used.

-Note: *Only specific configurations are known to work, see one of the guides for hints on how to use this architecture.*
+Note: *Supports serial console, seems to only work with the OpenSPARC disk.s10hw2 image*

 ## Further reading